Taiwan VP says international community blames China for rising tension | Politics

 - Taiwan

-Lai is the ruling Democratic Progressive Party's presidential candidate for a January election and is leading in the polls.
-President Tsai Ing-wen cannot run again after two terms in office.
-China, which claims Taiwan as its own territory, has a particular dislike of Lai for comments he made in the past about being a "worker" for Taiwan independence, though he has said on the campaign trail he would maintain the status quo and has repeatedly offered to talk to Beijing.

-China staged military exercises around Taiwan on Saturday in an angry response to brief stopovers that Lai made in the United States this month, on his way to and from Paraguay.
-The United States, like most countries, has no formal diplomatic ties with Taiwan, but is the island's most important international backer and arms supplier, which angers Beijing.
+China staged military exercises around Taiwan on Saturday in an angry response to brief stopovers that Lai made in the United States this month, on his way to and from Paraguay, viewing it as a sign of U.S. support for Taiwan's separate identity from China.
+Speaking to foreign reporters in Taipei, Lai said it was not Taiwan President Tsai Ing-wen or Taiwan that were to blame for tensions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)